sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 - Improvements in caching
 - Changes in CAR and wCAR

-More significant improvements are coming shortly in the coming weeks when enterprise customers are migrated to DeepSeek and enable Hot Streak and Smart Throttle.
+More significant improvements are coming shortly when enterprise customers are migrated to DeepSeek and enable Hot Streak and Smart Throttle.

 ### Speed and Efficiency